USCbiostats/PM516/docs/week10.md

 #### Project Progress

-👥 Meet with your group and be prepared to answer the following questions about your project:
+👥 Meet with your group and make progress on the following questions about your project:

 * Draft a table and a figure that you think illustrates an important preliminary descriptive finding.